 Still a target for inter-state migration, Idaho has watched the market value of its houses rise by over 20% over the past year.
 Inventories are minimal in Idaho compared to demand.

 At any rate, the incoming president of the Boise Regional Realtors remains optimistic, telling the Idaho Business Review, “If you’re hoping to buy, keep in mind that low inventory isn’t the same as no inventory.
 There are options available, and rates are making mortgage payments more manageable.
 On the other hand, if you’re considering selling, keep in mind sellers are getting a great value for their properties with today’s home prices.”

 The general public health order, “Safer at Home,” was recently amended to allow in-person showings under what are now standard requirements for distancing and numbers limitation.
-According to May 2020 statistics compiled by the Colorado Association of Realtors (CAR), both new listings and real estate closings are down in most counties, with a few exceptions, from a year ago.
-Localities where they have climbed tend to be rural in nature.
-Yet home prices have risen substantially in many places.
+Again, inventory is low in Colorado, particularly in centers like Denver.
+As a result, home prices have risen substantially in many places.
 The overall mood among realtors going into the summer is said to reflect cautious optimism.